prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

     +- media/
     +- _templates/

-to start with, you don't have to bother about ``_templates/`` and ``media/`` directories.
-Just add your articles under ``_contents/`` directory in one of the supported formats - which are extensible by plugins - and as of this writing,  plain-text, reStructured-text, markdown and html formats are supported.
+To start with, you don't have to bother about ``_templates/`` and ``media/`` directories.
+Just add your articles under ``_contents/`` directory in one of the supported formats - which are extensible by plugins - and as of this writing,  plain-text, ReStructured-text, markdown and html formats are supported.
 Keep a tab on pagd_ project site to know what else is getting added.